ocaml-ppx/ocamlformat/README.md

 An `.ocamlformat-ignore` file specifies files that OCamlFormat should ignore.
-Each line in an ocamlformat-ignore file specifies a filename relative to the dir of the ocamlformat-ignore file.
+Each line in an ocamlformat-ignore file specifies a filename relative to the directory containing the ocamlformat-ignore file.
 Lines starting with `#` are ignored and can be used as comments.

 ### Preset profiles